 Time Required: Seconds

-- To access the screen orientation lock, begin by double clicking the home button on the front center of the iPad or iPhone’s face.
+- How you begin depends on what version of the iOS you're running.
+In iOS 7, make sure Control Center is turned on and then swipe up from the bottom of the screen to reveal Control Center.
+In iOS 4-6, begin by double clicking the home button on the front center of the iPad or iPhone’s face.
 This will bring up the process menu, listing your apps.

-- Slide the list of apps to the right.
+- In iOS 7, look for the icon that shows a lock with a curved arrow around it.
+In iOS 4-6, slide the list of apps to the right.
 This should reveal the iPod app, iPod controls, and an icon with a circle-shaped arrow on it.
 This is the screen orientation lock.

 - When you're done, single click the home button again to be returned to your apps.